-Finished reading: Mr. Mercedes by Stephen King πŸ“š
+Finished reading: Mr. Mercedes by Stephen King ๐Ÿ“š

 What's Up With My Username?

 I think we now live in a time where people don’t really wonder about things like usernames anymore.
 But maybe some of you have wondered about mine?
-I’ve only been using esamecar for two or three years.
-Before that, I had a series of others, but for most services, I usually used the same one at the same time.
-I still somehow remember two of them.
-As a child or teenager, I naturally wanted a username that mainly sounded cool.

 The biggest problem with owning multiple gaming platforms is choosing the right one for a particular game.
 Those are the really tough decisions in life, I guess.